LucidtechAI/synthetic/README.md

 ### PDF Synthesizer

 - Does not synthesize images
-- Replaced strings are never hexadecimal encoded
+- Replaced strings are sometimes not hexadecimal encoded even when expected to be
+- Text appearing as single characters with custom spacing in PDF will often yield poor results